AndreaVivai/Bicopter-Control-Simulation/README.md

 # Bicopter Control Simulation

 ## Project description
-Bicopter control simulation using MATLAB and Simulink.
-Implemented an optimal controller based on a custom convex optimization solver, along with a cascade PID controller for feedback.
+Bicopter control simulation using MATLAB and Simulink, implementing an optimal controller, along with a cascade PID controller for feedback.
+A custom convex optimization solver is also been implemented

 ## Authors